unrelativity · framework

 The familiar statement “God exists” reduces the divine to the category of things that can either exist or not.
 The proper formulation: God is — the verb in its fullest, most unrelative sense: not a predicate applied to a subject, but the very nature of what is being named.

 Is has no opposite.
-It is not the opposite of non-being, because non-being would require Is as its reference point to even be conceivable.
+It is not the opposite of non-being, because non-being would require Is as its reference point to be conceivable at all.
 This non-oppositional character is precisely what is meant by unrelativity.

 Is is the whole space — the entire field of presence within which every other term finds its meaning.
 The Thread of Be-ing does not depict a diagram in which Is is one node.
 It is a diagram of Is.